The main parts of the ear are the outer ear, the eardrum (tympanic membrane), the middle ear, and the inner ear.

 A child's hearing loss may be helped with hearing aids or cochlear implants.
 Training in sign language and lip reading is another option.

 Hearing aids can help improve hearing and speech, especially in children with hearing loss in the inner ear caused by damaged hair cells or a damaged hearing nerve.
+Read on to learn about the types of hearing aids available, and what to consider before buying one.

 Here are guidelines on speech and language development that may help you decide if your child is experiencing hearing problems.